Fujifilm GFX 50S vs Panasonic ZS100

 The Fujifilm GFX 50S and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were announced, respectively, in September 2016 and January 2016.
-The GFX is a mirrorless interchangeable lens camera, while the ZS100 is a fixed lens compact.
-The cameras are based on a medium format (GFX) and an one-inch (ZS100) sensor.
-The Fujifilm has a resolution of 51.1 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The GFX 50S is a mirrorless interchangeable lens camera, while the ZS100 is a fixed lens compact.
+The cameras are based on a medium format (GFX 50S) and an one-inch (ZS100) sensor.
+The Fujifilm has a resolution of 51.1 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm GFX 50S vs Panasonic ZS100

 The side-by-side display below illustrates the physical size and weight of the Fujifilm GFX 50S and the Panasonic ZS100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GFX 50S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (48 percent) than the Fujifilm GFX 50S.
 It is worth mentioning in this context that the GFX 50S is splash and dust resistant, while the ZS100 does not feature any corresponding weather-sealing.